ergoplatform/ergodocs/docs/dev/stack/appkit/gradle.md

 Things are a bit more complicated when targeting **Android**.
 Some older Android versions run an older version of Java, and while Appkit itself is compatible, some of the libraries it uses are not.
 So you need some more steps to do:

-Make sure core libary desugaring is enabled by checking if the app's `build.gradle` file contains the needed dependency and option [as described here](https://developer.android.com/studio/write/java8-support#library-desugaring)
+Make sure core library desugaring is enabled by checking if the app's `build.gradle` file contains the needed dependency and option [as described here](https://developer.android.com/studio/write/java8-support#library-desugaring)

 Additionally, you have to tell gradle to exclude the libraries that are not compatible with Android, but to use compatible versions instead.
 That is done by changing the line above like this: